Weihang1996/moq-transport-WH-Ding/draft-ietf-moq-transport.md

 An endpoint that receives an unknown stream or datagram type MUST close the session.

-Every Track has a single 'Object Forwarding Preference' and the Original Publisher MUST NOT mix different forwarding preferences within a single track (see {{malformed-tracks}}).
+Every Object has its own forwarding preference, so the Original Publisher MAY mix different forwarding preferences within a single track.

 ## Track Alias